jonhiggs/ml67/doc/03-patching.md

 # Patching In

-At this point, it's time to start patching into the Minila board.
-It's time to break out the soldering iron.
+At this point, it's time to start patching into the Minila board so break out the soldering iron.

 A few tips to keep in mind before you get started.

-- If you are planing to use the original case, be careful not to obscure the holes that are drilled in the board.
+- If you are planing to use the original case, be careful not to obscure the holes that are drilled into the circuit board.

 - Tin the pins on the Teensy before you start.

+- You could use the original header for all this work.
+I was unable to find a connector to fit it though.
+If you find one, please let me know the product number.

 ## Positioning the Teensy

 Before we do anything, we need to decide where we are going to put the Teensy.
 There are a couple of design considerations.
-The position of the USB connector, and will it physically fit where you plan to put it.
+The position of the USB connector, will it physically fit where you plan to put it, and can you get the USB cable into the plug once it's in place.

-If you are planing on using the original case, you must remove the original controller.
-It would be possible to make something to line up the Teensy in the same position but then you'd want some sort of connector to join the two pieces.
+If you are planing on using the original case, you should remove the original controller It's not going to be any use and may get mighty confused or break.
+It should be possible to make something to line up the Teensy in the same position but then you'd want some sort of connector to join the two pieces.
 How you go about it is up to you.

 In my design, I'm opting for the new keyboard to be a drop-in replacement for my [ML62](https://github.com/jonhiggs/ml62).
 I'm going to place my Teensy on the Filco board with some double-sided tape.

-At this point, I grounded the Filco using the solder pad on the underside of the Teensy.
+I've also grounded the Filco using the solder pad on the underside of the Teensy.

 ![Grounded Filco](../images/grounded.png)